 The contemporary operating environment continues to evolve rapidly with armed forces around the world mostly paying heed to technological advancement in weapon science.
 Military operations ranging from Humanitarian Assistance and Peacekeeping Missions to Counter-Terrorism and Border Conflicts are being experienced in varied terrains like rain forests, tropical jungles to hot and humid deserts demanding cent percent commitment from combatants without any hindrance due to ill-fitted protection gears and low-quality material used in the manufacturing of Ballistic Protection.
-Helmets have a critical role to play and are tested most during the mission.
+Ballistic Helmets have a critical role to play and are tested most during the mission.

 Helmet itch induced by fungal infection can be very annoying and frustrating.
-Additionally, severe itch beneath your protective helmet when patrolling through tropical rain forests or arid terrain or while being there on the firing range could be dangerously distracting.
-Helmet itch occurs most when wearing headgear frequently or for sustained durations.
-Helmet itch can be caused by a variety of causes.
-While some causes may be due to helmet lining/harness/pads, itchy scalp may be due to a medical condition, such as dermatitis, dandruff etc. Such adversities get further aggravated when the material used for harness/pads is friendly for fungal/microbial growth.
+Additionally, a severe itch beneath your protective helmet when patrolling through tropical rain forests or arid terrain or while being there on the firing range could be dangerously distracting.
+Helmet itch occurs most when wearing headgear frequently or for sustained durations. combat Helmet itch can be caused by a variety of causes.
+While some causes may be due to combat helmet lining/harness/pads, the itchy scalp may be due to a medical condition, such as dermatitis, dandruff, etc. Such adversities get further aggravated when the material used for harness/pads is friendly for fungal/microbial growth.

 Apart from primary issues likes itching and infection, fungal growth may also impair the functioning or use of material by changing its physical properties.
 Non-resistant materials used in ballistic helmets are susceptible to direct attack of fungus, resulting in deterioration of material used apart from acting as a catalyst for multiplied growth rate.
 Physical deterioration of material used in harness/pads of helmets adversely affects the physical properties of the material.